Easy Lo Mein

 Because there’s nothing better than a plate full of noodles!

-How to Make Vegetable Lo Mein – Step by Step Photos
+How to Make Easy Lo Mein – Step by Step Photos

 Package of Udon Noodles

-These are the noodles I used, which are an awesome texture and soak up the sauce nicely, but did make this dish quite a bit more expensive than it *needs* to be.
+These are the noodles I used, which have an awesome texture and soak up the sauce nicely, but did make this dish quite a bit more expensive than it *needs* to be.
 Regular spaghetti noodles work just fine when you’re on a stricter budget.
-If you have an Asian market near by, you can most definitely get good noodles for a very low cost.
-Whichever noodles you choose, cook them according to the package directions and then drain them in a colander.
+If you have an Asian market nearby, you can most definitely get good noodles for a very low cost.
+Whichever noodles you choose, cook them according to the package directions, and then drain them in a colander.

 Simple Lo Mein Sauce in a small bowl next to bottles of soy sauce and toasted sesame oil